byuflowlab/undergrad-onboarding/497R/README.md

 ## Project Tracks

 ME EN 497R can take multiple tracks depending on student interests.
+All tacks will give you some experience with aerodynamics, optimization, code development, and technical writing, but with different applications.
 You can find descriptions of these tracks [here](./track_descriptions)

 ## Course Outline (16 Weeks Total)